Transaction Builder Setup Options

 Enabling Transaction Table Rebuild

-Under certain circumstances, a user may need to rebuild the transaction tables for an invoice.
+Under certain circumstances, a user may need to rebuild the tables of itemized usage data records for an invoice.
 JustOn provides the option to do so.
 However, the button to trigger this operation may not be visible in the UI by default.

 To enable the transaction table rebuild: